-Therefore, Section 2 surveys the most commonly diffused modeling techniques within the BID scientific community and introduces the main characteristics of SAPPhIRE and DANE.
-In Section 3, these models are examined and discussed in more detail through two practical examples, with the aim of showing their structures, peculiarities, and limits.
-In Section 4, the methodological approach for SAPPhIRE and DANE ontological analysis is first introduced and then applied, so as to build an integrated ontology for BID in Section 5.
+Therefore, the next section surveys the most commonly diffused modelling techniques within the BID scientific community and introduces the main characteristics of SAPPhIRE and DANE.
+In the third section, these models are examined and discussed in more detail through two practical examples, with the aim of showing their structures, peculiarities and limits.
+In the fourth section, the methodological approach for SAPPhIRE and DANE ontological analysis is first introduced and then applied, so as to build an integrated ontology for BID in section five.
 This section details the most relevant outcomes of this study.
 In the last section, the findings described in the previous one are briefly summarized.
 A constructive discussion about the planned further developments concludes the paper.

-2. An overview of systematic approaches for BID
+2 An overview of systematic approaches for Bio-Inspired Design

-This section presents a general overview of BID approaches and highlights the most recent research lines in the field.
-SBF and causal models will be analyzed in detail, in order to introduce a possible evolution of the natural systems representation techniques currently adopted within BID.
+This section presents a general overview of Bio-Inspired Design approaches and highlights the most recent research lines in the field.
+Structure-Behaviour-Function (SBF) and causal models will be analysed in detail, in order to introduce a possible evolution of the natural systems representation techniques currently adopted within BID.